Vaishnavi-programmer/Coding-Raja-Tech-Internship/README.md

-# Sentiment Analysis with Naive Bayes
+# Sentiment Analysis Of Social Media Data

 This project involves sentiment analysis using the Naive Bayes classification algorithm to classify text data into three sentiment categories: Positive, Neutral, and Negative.
 The project encompasses data loading, preprocessing, model training, evaluation, and optional model saving.